Face covering guidance

 - if a police officer or other official requests you remove your face covering.

-People may choose to carry or show a Helping Hand card, if they don’t have a Concessionary Travel card, but this is not a requirement.
+People may choose to carry or show a Helping Hand card, but this is not a requirement.
 We have created a downloadable Helping Hand card which you can print, save to your phone or screenshot and show to the driver - full details here.

 It is not compulsory for drivers to wear face coverings, although we continue to make them available to be worn in close contact situations such as supporting a wheelchair user, and on a voluntary basis whilst in the cab, our drivers are already working behind a screen to protect them.